Gheorghe Chițu: Legacy

-Already in 1898, Petre Popescu, the headmaster of the People's School of Arts and Crafts, commissioned a young Constantin Brâncuși to sculpt a bust of Chițu, as the school's patron.
+Already in 1898, Petre Popescu, the headmaster of the People's School of Arts and Crafts, commissioned a young Constantin Brâncuși to sculpt a bust of Gheorghe Chițu, as the school's patron.
 Only a plaster version was ever completed, and has since been lost.
-Dolj County officials preferred another sculptor, Constantin Bălăcescu, who claimed to have taken Chițu's death mask.
+According to art scholar Barbu Brezianu, this and other five busts by the young Brâncuși were missed-out opportunities, rejected by local authorities who had a "lack of understanding" toward the sculptor's modernizing tendencies.
+Dolj County officials preferred another artist, Constantin Bălăcescu, who claimed to have taken Chițu's death mask.
 It was cast in bronze during November 1898, and then placed inside the Commercial School.
 The minister's parliamentary speeches were collected by Tocilescu and published as a book in 1904; in October 1907, Bucharest City Council renamed Crinului Street into G. Chițu Street.
 In January 1922, Arhivele Olteniei journal inaugurated the "Oltenian Figures" series with a portrait of Chițu, the "great Oltenian and good Romanian".
 Noting that he was only remembered for a street in Craiova that still carried his name, Arhivele editors began a subscription for a monument in his honor.

 In October 1925, Justice Minister Gheorghe Gh.
 Mârzescu unveiled a statue of Chițu, placed inside Craiova's Palace of Justice.
 A marble bust of Chițu, the work of Wladimir C. Hegel, was placed in the Assembly Hall in February 1903.
 Yet another such work was put up for public display as part of Aleea Personalităților, a Craiova statuary complex.
 His name and status as a "great intellectual and politician, [...] a propagator and founder of commercial education" were again mentioned during the Commercial School's centennial in 1977.
-As recounted by Vintilă, by 2010 Chițu's burial spot at Sineasca had been entirely forgotten by officials, and was incorrectly given as Mirila or another rural locality in various reference works.
+The following year, Paul Anghel published Te Deum la Grivița, an historical novel dealing with the War of Independence.
+It featured Chițu as one of the background characters.
+As recounted by Vintilă, by 2010 his burial spot at Sineasca had been entirely forgotten by officials, and was incorrectly given as Mirila or another rural locality in various reference works.